oapicf/pinterest-sdk/clients/kotlin/generated/docs/AudiencesApi.md

 val adAccountId : kotlin.String = adAccountId_example // kotlin.String | Unique identifier of an ad account.
 val bookmark : kotlin.String = bookmark_example // kotlin.String | Cursor used to fetch the next page of items
 val order : kotlin.String = ASCENDING // kotlin.String | The order in which to sort the items returned: “ASCENDING” or “DESCENDING” by ID.
 For received audiences, it is sorted by sharing event time.
 Note that higher-value IDs are associated with more-recently added items. val pageSize : kotlin.Int = 56 // kotlin.Int | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/getting-started/pagination/'>Pagination</a> for more information. val ownershipType : kotlin.String = OWNED // kotlin.String | <strong>This feature is currently in beta and not available to all apps.</strong> Filter audiences by ownership type. try {
+See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information. val ownershipType : kotlin.String = OWNED // kotlin.String | Filter audiences by ownership type. try {
     val result : AudiencesList200Response = apiInstance.audiencesList(adAccountId, bookmark, order, pageSize, ownershipType)
     println(result)